gokul704/HRMS-backend/DEPLOYMENT_COMPLETE.md

 ## 🎉 Deployment Summary

-Your HRMS application is now:
+Your StaffIQ application is now:
 - ✅ **Deployed and running**
 - ✅ **Optimized for production**
 - ✅ **Secured with proper settings**